ucb-ist-drupal/ucberkeley_cas-7/README.md

 * LDAP Server: ldap.berkeley.edu

-If you are not using this module, you'll need to manually edit these server settings when you copy your database between the Dev, Test and Live environments.
+If you are not using this module, you'll need to manually edit these server settings when you copy your database between Pantheon's Dev, Test and Live environments.
 To manage this manually make these changes at:

 * admin/config/people/cas